AutoResearch/autora/docs/contribute/index.md

 ### Module Contributions

 Each theorist, experimentalist, or experiment runner is a child package.
-Child packages owned and maintained by you, the contributor, which provides several advantages:
+Child packages are owned and maintained by you, the contributor, which provides several advantages:
 - *Easy setup*: We provide simple [templates](module.md) for child packages, which you can use to get started quickly
 - *Independence*: You can develop and maintain your package independently of other child packages (and avoid dependency conflicts)
 - *Ownership*: You can publish your package on PyPI, use it in other projects, and get credit for its use.